About the Institute of Nanotechnology (INT)

 - and of the University of Strasbourg and a current member of our Board of Directors (also a 1987 Chemistry Nobel Prize winner)

 The INT began in a container-based laboratory and office building.
-In 2004 the institute expanded with the completion of building 717 (right), now also shared by the KIT high-tech Incubator program and BELLA laboratory.
+In 2004 the institute expanded with the completion of building 717 (right), now hosting the BELLA laboratory and other activities of the INT and other KIT institutes on battery research.